OrleansContrib/SignalR.Orleans/README.md

 ## Hub Context
 `HubContext` gives you the ability to communicate with the client from orleans grains (outside the hub).

-Ideal usage: Receiving server push notifications from message brokers, web hooks, etc. You will first update your grain state and then push signalr message to the client.
+Sample usage: Receiving server push notifications from message brokers, web hooks, etc. Ideally first update your grain state and then push signalr message to the client.

 ### Example:
 ```cs